google-ai-edge/mediapipe/mediapipe/docs/hello_world_ios.md

 ## Use the camera for the live view feed

-In this tutorial, we will use the `MediaPipeCameraInputSource` class to access and grab frames from the camera.
+In this tutorial, we will use the `MPPCameraInputSource` class to access and grab frames from the camera.
 This class uses the `AVCaptureSession` API to get the frames from the camera.

 But before using this class, change the `Info.plist` file to support camera usage in the app.